amoe/lotdd/notes.md

 doesn't provide any tests for it, so we just need to read the section and try to get the gist.

+It revolves around the question: as you refactor private methods, should you test them?  and how?
+Basically no, if you want to start testing private methods, you probably violate SRP.
+So private methods are often a sign of a class that tries to do too much.
+And large classes suck.

+TDD is again a sufficiency mentality.

+You can do parameterized tests but you probably shouldn't.